-But guess what, we married folks do it all the time!
+But the truth is, we married folk do it all the time!

-We have had different thoughts and ideas swirling in our our heads and hoped our spouse would catch on without us having to utter a word.
+At any given time, we have different thoughts and ideas swirling through our mind and great hopes that our spouse would catch on without us having to say a word.

 You are probably smarter than I am but perhaps at one time or another, you have had a ‘silent expectation’ churning in the background of your own relationship.

-In their book, As Long As We Both Shall Live, Dr Gary Smalley and Ted Cunningham say
+In their book, As Long As We Both Shall Live Experiencing the Marriage You’ve Always Wanted, Dr Gary Smalley and Ted Cunningham say

 So it’s not a matter of whether or not we have expectations.
 It’s a matter of how we deal with them.

-How are 4 ways to deal with expectations in marriage
+How are 4 practical ways to navigate expectations in marriage

 Sounds obvious, doesn’t it?
 But we tend to trip-up on the obvious.